 - Paper 1: Medicine Through time C.1000AD and The British sector of the Western Front: injuries, treatment and the trenches.
 (1 hour 20 minutes) 30% of the GCSE grade. - Paper 2: Early Elizabethan England, 1558-88 and British America 1713-83: empire and revolution.
 (1 hour 45 minutes) 40% of the GCSE grade. - Paper 3: Germany 1918-1939.
 (1 hour 15 minutes) 30% of the GCSE grade.

-Qualification Name: GCSE History

-Assessment: All examination (3 exams; 1hr 45mins, 1hr 20 mins, 1hr 15mins)

-Further Information: .
+Key Facts at a glance Qualification Name: GCSE History Qualification Type: GCSE Assessment: All examination (3 exams; 1hr 45mins, 1hr 20 mins, 1hr 15mins) Examination Board: Edexcel EBacc Subject: Yes Further Information: .
 See Mr Withers for more information.

-- The skills delivered through GCSE History are applicable to so many different subjects and future careers. - The ability to create a balanced argument and explain both sides is valued in all written A level subjects and is a key component to any future role involving leadership. - The study of History sits well alongside other subjects such as English, Geography, Religious Studies and Languages.
+Progression-where could this course take me? - The skills delivered through GCSE History are applicable to so many different subjects and future careers. - The ability to create a balanced argument and explain both sides is valued in all written A level subjects and is a key component to any future role involving leadership. - The study of History sits well alongside other subjects such as English, Geography, Religious Studies and Languages.
 Many students of History go on to study it at A Level alongside other subjects such a Politics, English Literature/Language, Sociology, Psychology, Geography and the sciences. - Former GCSE History students have gone on to become journalists, lawyers, researchers, solicitors, neuro-surgeons, accountants, nurses, doctors, mechanics and teachers.